 Museum of Fine Arts Houston Fabulous Landscape Paintings

-As if their large collections of Antiquities, European, American, African, Asian, Pre-Columbian, Oceanic, Korean, Indian, Native American, Photographic and other types of art would not be enough to keep people coming back again and again…..special exhibits entice even more sojourns to this magnificent institution.
+As if their extensive collections of Antiquities, European, American, African, Asian, Pre-Columbian, Oceanic, Korean, Indian, Native American, Photographic and other types of art would not be enough to keep people coming back again and again, special exhibits entice even more sojourns to this great institution.

-Interested in seeing old films?
+Do you like seeing old films?
 No problem!
-The Brown Auditorium Theater provides the venue for not only films, but concerts, lectures, workshops and the like.
+The Brown Auditorium Theater provides the venue for not only movies but concerts, lectures, workshops and the like.

 Hungry?
 Again, no problem!
-Cafe Express which offers everything from appetizers to desserts can be found in the Audrey Jones Beck Building.
-It is a great place to relax and have liquid and/or solid refreshments before continuing one’s exploration of the many places inside the buildings of the Museum of Fine Arts, Houston.
+Cafe Express, which offers everything from appetizers to desserts, is in the Audrey Jones Beck Building.
+It is a great place to relax and have liquid and solid refreshments before continuing one’s exploration of the many places inside the buildings of the Museum of Fine Arts Houston.

 Ready to view some of the MFAH landscapes?
-Let’s get started!
+Let’s begin!

 Vincent Van Gogh

-A masterful impressionist painter who was Dutch only lived from 1853 to 1890.
+A masterful impressionist painter who was Dutch lived from 1853 to 1890.

 According to information that is available to read, he had a somewhat tortured life but certainly left behind a legacy of some great and well recognizable paintings such as this one which is titled The Rocks.